pivotal-cf/pivotal-ui/README.md

    <!-- ... -->
    ```

-1. Every time you install a new PUI React package, you will need to rerun
+1. Every time you install a new PUI React module, you will need to rerun
    Dr. Frankenstyle to update your compiled CSS.

    ```